5 Things to Do First During a Ransomware Attack

 Get in touch with critical partners and authorities.
 Engage external tech partners to help (that includes your storage provider and any other vendors).
 If you’re working with the media, regulators, and legal teams after an attack, it’s helpful to maintain an updated list of contacts within local offices of law enforcement authorities such as the FBI in the United States.
 Contact your cyber insurance providers who can explain coverages and limitations.
 Contact local authorities and the FBI, if necessary, and be sure to mention any compliance obligations and potential penalties.

-You’ll also want to launch your plan to notify affected customers and businesses.
+You’ll also want to notify affected customers and businesses.
 You might have drafted a notice and letter that help you frame up the information you’re obligated to share, recommendations for those affected, and a clear statement of what you plan to do next.

 4. Begin the forensic process.

-Monsegur says, “Assuming that you have all the proper network monitoring tools in place, such as SEIMs and logs, a well-trained staff looking for anomalies and events will be able to identify an attack in action.”
+Monsegur says, “Assuming that you have all the proper network monitoring tools in place, such as SIEMs and logs, a well-trained staff looking for anomalies and events using the Pure1 anomaly detection capability will be able to identify an attack in action.”
 Security and access logs can help you identify the source of an attack fast.
 These logs can also provide the required proof of compliance to regulatory agencies, so you’ll want to make sure they’re adequately protected and secure from deletion.

 Tip: “Prepare your environment for investigations down the line with your vendors or law enforcement,” advises Monsegur.
 “If you’ve brought in a company to do an investigation, make sure there’s a handoff between them and law enforcement.”

 It’s time to begin your actual physical recovery.
-As part of your disaster recovery plan, you’ll want to have a recovery environment that has been staged and tested and is ready to go, giving you a “prebuilt” way to get back online right after an event.
-This includes having a line of sight to new hardware and systems, as there’s no guarantee you’ll be able to use your existing kit or hardware, which could be taken by authorities or investigators as evidence or might need to be quarantined.
+As part of your disaster recovery plan, you’ll want to have a recovery environment that has been staged and tested and is ready to go, giving you a prebuilt way to get back online right after an event.
+This includes having a line of sight to new hardware and systems.
+There’s no guarantee you’ll be able to use your existing hardware, which could be taken by authorities or investigators as evidence or might need to be quarantined.

-Having clean hardware, like the clean storage environment shipped to you next business day with Pure Storage’s new Ransomware Recovery SLA in Evergreen//One, can get you quickly back on track, not just a temporary fix.
+Having clean hardware, like the clean storage environment shipped to you next business day with Pure Storage’s new ransomware recovery SLA in Evergreen//One™, can get you quickly back on track, not just a temporary fix.
+We’ll provide you with a plan for recovery and someone onsite to assist with migration to your clean arrays.

 • Expedited shipping (varies by region)